 The Case for the Employer Sponsored MBA

-We recently came across this article, where the Dean of Loyola Marymount’s business school eloquently makes the case that, by investing in employees’ continuing education, employers can cultivate a higher-performing, more committed workforce.
-We agree and want to add our two cents – as two women who have benefitted from access to top MBA programs and now coach those on their journeys to do the same – to the discussion.
+We recently came across this article.
+The Dean of Loyola Marymount’s business school wrote it.
+He eloquently makes a case.
+Investing in employees’ continuing education pays off.
+Employers can cultivate a higher-performing workforce.
+They can also build a more committed workforce.
+We agree and want to add our two cents.
+We are two women who have benefitted from access to top MBA programs.
+We now coach others on their journeys.
+We help them do the same.
 Here is why we feel there is a strong case to be made for the employer sponsored MBA.

-I think we can all agree that, on a societal level, COVID did a number on people’s loyalty to their employers and the connection they feel to their workplace communities (it’s so hard to build relationships via Zoom).
-In speaking with our clients, many of whom began their jobs during the pandemic, we can definitively say that they have missed out on much of the mentorship and ‘learning by osmosis’ that we both enjoyed in our early careers.
+I think we can all agree on something.
+On a societal level, COVID did a number on people’s loyalty.
+It hurt their connection to employers.
+It also damaged their connection to workplace communities.
+It’s so hard to build relationships via Zoom.
+In speaking with our clients, we hear something definitive.
+Many of them began their jobs during the pandemic.
+They have missed out on much.
+They missed mentorship opportunities.
+They also missed ‘learning by osmosis.’
+We both enjoyed these in our early careers.

-The current state of the economy, with new headlines about substantial layoffs emerging seemingly every day, will further sever the dwindling sense of employee loyalty that remains.
-This is not new news and the discussion about ‘quiet quitting’ even feels a bit stale at this point.
+The current state of the economy is troubling.
+New headlines emerge seemingly every day.
+They report substantial layoffs.
+This will further sever employee loyalty.
+That loyalty was already dwindling.
+This is not new news.
+The discussion about ‘quiet quitting’ feels stale.
+It even feels a bit stale at this point.

-What hasn’t been discussed to a great enough extent, however, is where we go from here.
-Our clients, most of whom are two to three years out of college, are the business leaders of the future.
-What they do and how they lead will not only define their own careers but the careers of the generation that follows.
+What hasn’t been discussed enough, however, is this.
+Where do we go from here?
+Our clients are the business leaders of the future.
+Most of them are two to three years out of college.
+What they do matters.
+How they lead also matters.
+This will define their own careers.
+It will also define the careers of the generation that follows.

-Part of our engagement with these high potential, young professional clients involves challenging them to share their most ambitious dreams and goals with us.
-They are a passionate and inspiring bunch, with visions of improving the sustainability of healthcare, transforming workforce readiness, and overhauling the current educational model to make it more equitable and accessible.
-Passion and work ethic are not dead, we just need to redefine how we nurture and harness them.
+Part of our engagement involves something specific.
+We work with high-potential, young professional clients.
+We challenge them to share something.
+They must share their most ambitious dreams.
+They must also share their goals.
+They are a passionate and inspiring bunch.
+They have visions of improving healthcare sustainability.
+They want to transform workforce readiness.
+They also want to overhaul the current educational model.
+They want to make it more equitable.
+They want to make it more accessible.
+Passion and work ethic are not dead.
+We just need to redefine how we nurture them.
+We also need to redefine how we harness them.

 That said, ideas are not enough.
 As we move into a post-pandemic world with what appears to be a shakeout in the tech sector, the firms poised to benefit most are those who have upskilled their workforces correctly.
 In addition to having great ideas, our future business leaders must be able to determine whether they are financially viable, communicate them powerfully, and motivate a team to implement them.
-As MBAs ourselves, we can wholeheartedly say that skills like these were some of the most critical things we took away from our two years on campus.
+As MBAs ourselves, we can say something wholeheartedly.
+Skills like these were critical.
+They were among the most critical things we took away.
+We learned them during our two years on campus.
 This is where the employer sponsored MBA comes in.

 By encouraging and subsidizing employees to further their education with an MBA, whether that is through tuition reimbursement, application coaching or both, companies convey the message that they want a growth-minded, ambitious workforce.
 Not only will such people self-select into those organizations, they are more apt to be highly engaged and stay there.